pkalivas/radiate/README.md

     }
 }
 ```
 The run() function must be the last function chained to the population because it takes a closure which when returns true, returns back the top Genome as it's initial type and the environment.
+The closure given to run receives a borrowed type T which is a Genome, that genome's fitness, and the current epoch.
 ```rust
 pub fn run<F>(&mut self, runner: F) -> Result<(T, E), &'static str>
     where